 When G and I started planning our holidays in France, we were going to head to Corsica to get our beach fix.
-But there is almost no tourist information on Corsica, so we decided to go to Sardinia for a week instead, the Italian island just south of Corsica in the Mediterranean.
+But there is almost no tourist information on Corsica, so we decided on a weeklong Sardinia itinerary instead.
+Sardinia is the Italian island just south of Corsica in the Mediterranean.

-Sardinia doesn’t get a ton of attention on the Internet or elsewhere either (in English at least), but I’m really not sure why.
+The island doesn’t get a ton of attention on the Internet or elsewhere either (in English at least), but I’m really not sure why.
 It’s absolutely stunning.
-The mountainous interior landscape is perfect for trekking and climbing, and the endless coastline is abound with views of turquoise waters and limestone cliffs.
+The mountainous interior landscape is perfect for trekking and climbing, and the endless coastline abounds with views of turquoise waters and limestone cliffs.

 That being said, it took us a lot of research to develop our Sardinian itinerary, so I vowed I would publish one featuring our 7 days in Sardinia when I returned to help out others and spread the gospel about how incredible this island is.

 You’ll definitely need a car to get around Sardinia.
 Rent one online before going, and make sure to get an automatic if you don’t know how to drive manual.